CPI at COP25

 Co-organized by Climate Policy Initiative, the European Forest Institute, and UNDP.

 Monitoring past, present, and future public and private spending and investment patterns is essential to achieving climate mitigation and adaptation objectives.
 Such information helps measure progress, identify gaps, align flows and instruments for maximum impact and scale, and optimize the deployment of public resources in a way that can effectively and efficiently unlock private investment at the transformational scales needed.

-- Share knowledge and best practices on mapping and tracking flows of domestic climate finance
+- Shared knowledge and best practices on mapping and tracking flows of domestic climate finance

-- Identify ways to ensure domestic finance mapping can support planning of effective spending and investment to achieve climate goals
+- Identified ways to ensure domestic finance mapping can support planning of effective spending and investment to achieve climate goals

-- Network with a growing community of domestic climate finance practitioners from national governments, donors, UN agencies, and implementing organization
+- Networked with a growing community of domestic climate finance practitioners from national governments, donors, UN agencies, and implementing organization

 - Dr. Barbara Buchner, Executive Director, Climate Policy Initiative

 - Dr. Angela Falconer, Associate Director, Climate Policy Initiative